gutenye/tagen/README.md

 Contributing
 -------------
 	* fork it and pull a request.
-	* report buts/featues to issue tracker.
+	* report bugs/featues to issue tracker.
 	* improve documentation.
-(English is my second language)
 	* any ideas are welcome.

 See Also